Swellings in cats are a common finding in cats, a swollen chin may have a number of causes.

 The most common cause is condition known as feline acne.
 Blackheads and swelling on the chin and lips are the most obvious symptoms, with inflammation and swelling also common.
 While not serious to your cat, it can cause some discomfort.
 There are many possible causes including the use of plastic water bowls, poor grooming, overactive sebaceous glands and hormonal imbalances.

-The treatment of feline acne is straightforward, switch to glass or ceramic food bowls and wash frequently.
+Feline acne is straightforward, switch to glass or ceramic food bowls and wash frequently.
 Clean the chin area with an antibacterial soap or iodine (Betadine), which should be diluted to the colour of weak tea.
-More severe cases, cleansing the skin with an ointment or gel containing benzoyl peroxide (such as OxyDex) or chlorhexidine may be of use.
-Topical steroids may be recommended to reduce inflammation and oral antibiotics if the area has become infected.
+Severe cases will require cleansing the skin with an ointment or gel containing benzoyl peroxide (such as OxyDex) or chlorhexidine.
+Topical steroids may necessary reduce inflammation and oral antibiotics if the area has become infected.